noynaert/csc187handouts/unit09/09_060_UsingArrays.md

 * 'i' is used as an index to an array
   * If there is nesting, the, j and k are used as indexes for the inner loops.

 If an array is not full, we usually assume it is filled from the 0 index upward.
+This is called a "compact" or "nearly complete" array.

 There are "sparse arrays" where values are scattered in the array, but in most cases we avoid that kind of situation.